 7.2.4 Avoiding the vulnerability or mitigating its effects

 (look to static analysis tools???)

+Use consistent naming conventions, such as if using camel case, the first letter of all words should always be capitalized.

+Be cognizant of the number of significant characters in variables and consider staying below the limit for the number of significant characters.

 7.3 Code representation differs between compiler view and reader view